ericcapiz/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+A) Describes what the meaning is for html.
+Example. <header> is for the header <p>is a paragraph tag. <footer> is for the footer of the page.

 2. What are the 4 areas of the box model?

+A)Content, Border, Padding and Margin

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?